moq-wg/moq-transport/draft-lcurley-warp.md

 Transport session:

-: Either a raw QUIC connection, or a WebTransport session used to transmit the data.
+: Either a native QUIC connection, or a WebTransport session used to transmit the data.

 Variant: